 If you didn’t read the full piece and just scrolled down to the summary (as it happens sometimes), here is a brief of what we were talking about:

 - affiliate programs, personal networks and LinkedIn marketing strategies for crowdfunding platforms are already tested in practice and proved themselves as effective ones;

-- additional marketing channels you can consider — influencer marketing, collaborations with aggregators, Google ads;
+- additional marketing channels you should consider — influencer marketing, collaborations with aggregators, Google ads;

 - the process should be stepwise: you align your marketing objectives with a general business goal, define your target group and create a client portrait, create a USP and message, plan activities.